Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - First Kiss: In Far From Home, Peter shares his first kiss with MJ on the Tower Bridge at the end of the climactic battle.

-- To Black Panther in Civil War.
+- Black Panther.
 Both are independent superheroes who initially have no connection to the Avengers, but end up getting involved in the conflict.
 T'Challa is very reserved, serious, and is utterly indifferent towards the Avengers, while Peter is mouthy, a jokester, and worships the ground the Avengers walk on.

 - To Captain America.
 Both are New York natives (Steve is from Brooklyn, Peter from Queens) who come from less privileged backgrounds, Jumped at the Call, and are so eager to do the right thing that they will ignore orders or attempt to punch outside their weight class.
 Cap is a much more strategic combatant where Spidey is a bit more impulsive.